smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ```

 * If R cannot be found, add it to the PATH and restart the administrator Window
+* If R asks if you want to use a personal library you are not running as Administrator, do *NOT* accept this.
+  The script will fail.
+These R libraries *NUST* be installed for all users.
 * R will ask for the nearest CRAN (R code archive); select one geographically near you (e.g. same country).
 * R output (version numbers will be higher as you always get the latest version):